abalabokhin/NWNForBG/README.md

 3. Verify with the original NWN texts if necessary, they are located in eg "NWNForBG/reference/bash\_scripts/entries\_fr.txt.tra".
 4. Fix lines @1 and @2 in setup.tra file to match "Usable by" lines in items description, so they can be removed automatically for EE games (see details in NWNForBG/tra/TranslatorNoteItemDescription).
-5. All the items in setup.tra should be properly translated (for some of them there is a desriptions in original NWN texts, but not for many).
+5. All the items in install.tra should be properly translated (for some of them there is a desriptions in original NWN texts, but not for many).
-6. In setup.tra file, there are many names that are combined First and Last name from the original NWN texts.
+6. In install.tra file, there are many names that are combined First and Last name from the original NWN texts.
-7. In setup.tra file, there are many journal entries, add empty line after the title (see how it is done in English).
+7. In install.tra file, there are many journal entries, add empty line after the title (see how it is done in English).
+8. If there is a difference for BG2EE/EET line in install.tra file (to compare woth oBG/BGT lines) that cannot be solved by removing
+   "Usable by", add such lines in install-ee.tra file.
-8. If you have any questions, feel free to ask on the support forums.
+9. If you have any questions, feel free to ask on the support forums.

 Known Bugs:
 -----------